-As a senior associate specialising in trade marks and copyright, Kieran works with a range of companies, advising them on intellectual property (IP) strategy and helping them navigate the intricacies of protecting their IP rights.
+As a principal specialising in trade marks and copyright, Kieran works with a range of companies, advising them on intellectual property (IP) strategy and helping them navigate the intricacies of protecting their IP rights.

 Most of Kieran’s clients are local companies, such as outdoor apparel manufacturers, craft beer brewers, and organic food companies.
 His international clients include well-known multinationals in the electronics, cosmetics and pharmaceutical industries.